 If you are trying mouthpieces, you probably have access to a set of 12 that I send out for this purpose.
 These 12 mouthpieces (A5 thru D7) satisfy 95% instruments – though your trombone may conceivably work better with a power level lower than 5 and higher than 7.

-The following exercises are designed to focus your awareness upon the interaction and relationship of a mouthpiece with a trombone.
-Each mouthpiece will make the instrument play, respond, sound and feel differently!
-These instructions will steer you toward the optimal match for your instrument.
+Each mouthpiece in the box will make the instrument play, respond, sound and feel differently!
+The following exercises are designed to focus your awareness upon the interaction and relationship of a mouthpiece with a trombone and these instructions will steer you toward the optimal match for your instrument.

 Here we go!